helidon-io/helidon-labs/hols/grafana/README.md

-# Grafana Dashboard for Helidon
+# Grafana Dashboards for Helidon

 In this lab you will: